RaptorFX-JS/RFCs/raptorfx/raptorfx.md

     * `minimize () [void]`: Minimizes the context window.
     * `exit (code: number) [void]`: Completely exits the context window with an exit code.
     * `position (newPosition: PositionData) [PositionData]`: If given arguments, changes the position of the window, without any arguments, the current cordinates of window are returned as `PositionData`.
-    * `statusBarColor (hex: string, mode?: WindowBarMode) [string]`: Sets or gets/returns the color of the status bar/window accent color if provided a hex color as paramater, defaults to set mode.
+    * `statusBarColor (mode: WindowBarMode, hex?: String) [string]`: Sets or gets/returns the color of the status bar/window accent color if provided a hex color as paramater, defaults to set mode.

 - `System`:
     * `arch () [string]`: Returns the architecture (`x86`, `arm64` etc.) of the system as a string.